-An embedded case study approach (Halinen & Törnroos 2005) was employed to examine a unique partnership between a public transport provider and community groups who are invited to 'adopt' railway stations.
-The 'Adopt A Station' scheme allows community users to utilize unused space within the station free of charge in order to provide services or facility improvements to benefit the wider community.
+An embedded case study approach (Halinen and Törnroos, 2005) was employed to examine a unique partnership between a public transport provider and community groups who are invited to 'adopt' railway stations.
+The 'Adopt A Station' scheme allows community users to utilize unused space within stations free of charge to provide services or facility improvements to benefit the wider community.
 The scheme in Scotland has its roots in the 1990's in a small group of rail users who successfully lobbied the rail operator to halt plans to reduce staffing hours at their local station, other informal projects emerging thereafter.
 The official adoption programme was introduced in 2005 and since then over 100 stations (out of a total of 343) have been adopted with schemes including gardening, charity bookshops, cafes and community meeting space.
-The case represents a service-system where value cocreation occurs within Actor to Actor interactions in the interplay of C-to-C, B-to-C and Bto-B contexts, involving consumers, members of the community, rail staff and governmental organisations.
+The case represents a network where value co-creation occurs within Actor to Actor interactions in the interplay of consumers, members of the community, rail staff and governmental organisations.

-The research consists of four station case studies alongside, interviews with stakeholders from the rail operating firm, local government and other public bodies (see Table 1).
-Initial contact was made with the ScotRail manager responsible for adoption projects and subsequently visits to adopted stations were facilitated.
-The case studies involved site visits to the stations where actors were able to discuss the projects in-situ and be interviewed in more comfortable surroundings.
+The research consists of four station case studies alongside interviews with stakeholders from the rail operating firm, local government and other public bodies (see Table 1).
+Initial contact was made with the ScotRail manager responsible for adoption projects who facilitated visits to adopted stations.
+Case studies involved site visits to the stations where actors were able to discuss projects in-situ and be interviewed in more comfortable surroundings.
 The natural setting and informal approach to the interview meant that in some cases multiple actors were interviewed (either planned or unplanned) as other adopters and rail staff arrived.
 Other interviews were conducted with actors not directly involved with the scheme to provide an alternative perspective.
 A total of 14 interviews were undertaken and digital files and notes were subsequently coded, transcribed and analysed using QSR NVivo 8.

-Table 1 Informants for the study.
+Table 1 Informants for the study